Dcuvin/osticket-prereqs/README.md

 <p> osTicket should now bee succesdully installed!</p>
 <a href="https://imgur.com/aUEDsZe"><img src="https://i.imgur.com/aUEDsZe.png" title="source: imgur.com" /></a>

-<p>After everything is done, osTicket should now be installed!
-Before continuing to use osTicket, some clean up has to be done.
+<p>Before continuing to use osTicket, some clean up has to be done.
 First, delete the setup folder found in C:\inetpub\wwwroot\osTicket.
 Next, return to C:\inetpub\wwwroot\osTicket\include and change the permissions of the ost-config.php file.
 The file should no longer have full access to Everyone.
 Revert the permissions to "Read" only.</p>

 <h2>osTicket Installed!</h2>